jangelsb/jangelsb.github.io/agenda.md

 **Some features include**
 * Supports a countdown to the next task or event
 * Supports seeing events and tasks inline or separated
-* Supports natural language date input (English only)
+* Supports natural language date input (English only - press enter with cursor touching blue date)
-* Keyboard shortcuts to add and save events
+* Keyboard shortcuts to add and save events (cmd + n, cmd + s, cmd + enter, esc)
 * Upcoming week breakdown
 * Upcoming month breakdowns
 * The ability create a reminder or event very quickly